mhausenblas/troubleshooting-k8s-apps/README.md

 # different tmux pane, verify if the SA actually is allowed to:
 kubectl -n vnyc auth can-i list pods --as=system:serviceaccount:vnyc:prober

-# … seems not to be the cases, so give sufficient permissions:
+# … seems not to be the case, so give sufficient permissions:
 kubectl create clusterrole podreader \
         --verb=get --verb=list \
         --resource=pods